Throat or larynx cancerVocal cord cancer; Throat cancer; Laryngeal cancer; Cancer of the glottis; Cancer of oropharynx or hypopharynx

 - You have symptoms of throat cancer, especially hoarseness or a change in voice with no obvious cause that lasts longer than 3 weeks

-Avoid smoking and other tobacco exposure.
+Do not smoke or use other tobacco.
 Limit or avoid alcohol use.